KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/decorator/README.md

 Mrs. Freakly's grandchild Linda, who runs the IT for the shop, has already identified the problem.
 EasyVoucher, a module of the Multiglom webshop leverages a database sequence and simply formats the voucher code as hex-code.
 Some evil customers seem to exploit that by guessing codes.

-Multiglom did not react at all on Linda's the complaints, so she decided to implement her own extension.
+Multiglom did not react at all on Linda's complaints, so she decided to implement her own extension.
 Thankfully, EasyVoucher has a hook for that.
 You can configure your own sequence (type long) for the voucher codes.

 Linda looks for a way to make a sequence that cannot be guessed out of a sequence that is upcounting.